entitylabs/image-mod-app/README.md

 A quick POC of how to enable user to draw free lies/select sections on image

-In order to draw free shap on the panel/image click on some points and a line will be drawn between those points.
+In order to draw free shape on the panel/image click on two points on the screen and a line will be drawn between those points.